Audio Learning Center

 Audio Learning Center was an American rock band from Portland, Oregon.

 Biography

-Audio Learning Center was formed in the fall of 1998 by Christopher Brady and Steven Birch (formerly of bands Pond and Sprinkler respectively), along with Pond's David Triebwasser on drums, soon replaced by college student Paul Johnson.
+Audio Learning Center was formed in the fall of 1998 by Christopher Brady and Steven Birch (formerly of bands Pond and Sprinkler respectively), along with Paul Johnson on drums.

 The band were signed by Rich Egan, owner of Vagrant Records, releasing their debut, Friendships Often Fade Away in 2002, produced by Adam Kasper.
 In 2004, they released Cope Park, produced by Joe Chiccarelli.
 The band broke up soon after the release of their second album.